 A patch management policy helps to ensure these patches are actioned, as well as sets up a process for testing, monitoring, and reporting for continuous improvements.

-It’s important that a policy defines these features so that there is alignment on expectations and step-by-step tasks for accountability.
+A policy must define these features so that there is alignment on expectations and step-by-step tasks for accountability.

 Vulnerability Assessment Policy